If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 The number one result in Google is a Carrot site.
-One of their location pages they stacked a brick and created a bunch of location pages and it’s outranking Zillow and that produces leads every single month for them of people who are looking to buy in that luxury home area.
+One of their location pages they stacked a brick and created a bunch of location pages, and it’s outranking Zillow, and that produces leads every single month for them of people who are looking to buy in that luxury home area.

 - Your content lives and works.
-It builds, trust, credibility, and authority 24/7 for months and years.
+It builds trust, credibility, and authority 24/7 for months and years.

-- Rinse and repeat over the long-term so your content is everywhere online.
+- Rinse and repeat over the long term so your content is everywhere online.

 - Amplify your content with social media, ads, and email.

 You’ve got to start shifting some of your patterns, start shifting some of your thoughts on what marketing is for you.
-Shift some of your hamster wheel efforts into Evergreen efforts and then you start to stack more and more content pieces onto your website.
+Shift some of your hamster wheel efforts into Evergreen efforts, and then you start to stack more and more content pieces onto your website.

-Then to really make it hum, those content pieces you get on your website, share them on social media, share them on Facebook.
+Then, to really make it hum, those content pieces you get on your website, share them on social media, share them on Facebook.

-Brian went from school teacher to multi-million dollar wholesaling and house flipping business and multifamily investment company just from Evergreen marketing and amplifying it with paid marketing.
+Brian went from school teacher to a multi-million dollar wholesaling and house flipping business and multifamily investment company just from Evergreen marketing and amplifying it with paid marketing.